White Castle (restaurant): Location expansion, plant-based meat sliders, automation

 The first White Castle in the far western United States opened at the Casino Royale Hotel & Casino on the Las Vegas Strip on January 27, 2015.
 This was the first expansion for White Castle into a region outside the Midwest and Northeast in 56 years.
 On the first day of business, demand for food was so great that the restaurant had to temporarily close for two hours to restock.
 White Castle Vice President Jamie Richardson said that the store sold 4,000 sliders per hour in its first 12 hours.
 He was not aware of any similar closing due to unexpected demand in White Castle's 94-year history.
 A second White Castle location opened in Las Vegas in September 2017 on Fremont Street, a third opened in Jean at the Terrible's Road House in October 2018, a fourth location on Paradise Road in December 2019, and a fifth location in Henderson in June 2022.
+The Royale Hotel and Henderson locations were closed on March 30, 2026.

 In September 2015, White Castle began to offer Veggie Sliders with dairy-free buns to provide a vegan option.

 In December 2015, White Castle announced that chief executive officer (CEO) E.W.
 "Bill" Ingram III would step down at the end of the year, but continue to be chairman of the board.
 His daughter, Lisa Ingram, then became the fourth CEO of the company.

 In 2018, White Castle began offering plant-based meat Impossible Burgers designed to closely mimic the flavor and texture of beef burgers.